 While many local governments are taking strides towards a digital transformation, those that aren’t adapting with the times are putting themselves at serious risk.
 Ransomware attacks and other cyber breaches have plagued local governments for years because of a continued reliance on outdated technology systems that aren’t secure and are easy to hack.

 But what kind of infrastructure is needed to prevent cyber attacks?
-And what other security measures can you take?
+And what other cyber security measures can you take?

-Follow along for more details on what cybersecurity is and how your local government can take action to secure networks and data against hackers and ransomware attacks.
+Stop cybercrime ransomware attacks from occurring in your local government and follow along for more details on what cybersecurity is and how your local government can take action to secure networks and data against hackers and ransomware attacks.

 What is Cybersecurity?